hansroh/skitai/README.rst

 And note below objects and methods *ARE NOT WORKING* in any other WSGI containers except Saddle.

+Before you begin, recommended Saddle App's directory structure is like this:

+- app.py: File, Main app
+- appack: Directory, Module package for helping app like config.py, model.py etc...
+- static: Directory, Static file like css, js, images.
+This directory should be mounted
+- templates: Directory, Jinaja and Chameleon template files
+- resources: Directory, Various files as app need like sqlite db file.
+In you app, you use these files, you can use relative path like os.path.join ('resources', ...), because app's working directory will always location of app.py

 Access Saddle App
 ------------------